EYFS Mrs Thomas

 We continually assess children’s learning and development and each child has a learning diary.

-As children move through the early stages of acquiring phonics, they practise by reading texts which are entirely decodable for them from a number of quality and carefully selected books, which are nationally recommended.
+As children move through the early stages of acquiring phonics, they practise by reading phonetically decodable texts which are very closely matched to a child’s current phonics phase so that each child can achieve success in their reading.

 Once children have a secure knowledge of letter/sound correspondences and can blend words confidently, they access our book banded reading scheme which has a wide variety of books accessible for children as they develop through fluency and maturity.
 This is designed to give children experience of a variety of reading genres.
 There are fiction and non-fiction books within each level.

 All children are encouraged to select books from the classroom, library or home to share with their parents to encourage a love of reading.

 The school has high expectations for pupils to read at home.
 We ask that a child reads at home a .

 We try to do as much as we can to establish good working relationships between home and school so we can all work together to raise all pupils standards.

 For our first term in the EYFS we will be focusing on getting to know each other, class routines and rules.

 Our first topic we will be embarking on is, 'This is me'.